fabigo737/fabigo737/README.md

+- Software developer at ORBX systems
-- 🌱 I’m currently learning to be a Full Stack Developer at Bogota Institute of Technology
+- I’m currently learning MEAN stack at Bogota Institute of Technology